zenaiev/hgg-2011/README.md

 There are two parts in this analysis:
  * Analyzer: ntuple production, requires CMSSW (the instructions assume that you will work on a VM properly contextualized for CMS, available from http://opendata.cern.ch/VM/CMS) and network connection; will take ~ 2 weeks to process the full data + MC samples and ~ 3GB free space for the produced ntuples
- * PostAnalyzer: ntuple processing, produces final numbers and plots, standalone code (requires only gcc and ROOT); will take about 15 minutes
+ * PostAnalyzer: ntuple processing, produces final numbers and plots, standalone code (requires only gcc and ROOT); will take about 5 minutes

-## Creating the working area
+## Instructions how to run the analysis

-This step is only needed the first time you setup this program:
+First you need to create the working area (his step is only needed the first time you setup this program).
+You can create the working area for this analysis on the VM which has other instances of CMSSW, just keep them in different directories.
 ```
 mkdir WorkingArea
 cd ./WorkingArea